Category: Password Managers

 KeePassXC

-LastPass fails first because passwords must be stored inside a vendor hosted vault instead of a local encrypted database file.
+LastPass fails first because it breaks when passwords must be stored inside a vendor-hosted vault rather than a local encrypted database file.

 Verdict